Johanna Larsson: 2014–2015: First WTA Tour singles title

-Larsson began the year with a second-round finish in Auckland, losing to second seed Ana Ivanovic.
-She lost in the first round of Australian Open to Victoria Azarenka.
+Larsson began 2014 with a second-round finish in Auckland, losing to second seed Ana Ivanovic.
+She lost in the first round of 2014 Australian Open to Victoria Azarenka.
 She then had her best ever indoor result at a WTA Tour event when she qualified and made the second round in Paris.
 Two first-round losses occurred in Rio and Florianpolis.
 Her drop in ranking meant she played qualifying in both Indian Wells and Miami; she failed to qualify in either event.
 She made a quarterfinal appearance at the ITF event in Osprey, and took her 16th ITF doubles title with Kiki Bertens at Cagnes-sur-Mer.